 In general, there are a few components that are key to grabbing and keeping your users' attention.
 They are:

 A great example of something that employs all these components wonderfully is the Fitbit.
 Exercise isn't very fun (for a lot of people), but Fitbit makes it so by ticking off everything on the above list.
-When users have goals, rewards, and motivation to look forward to, this motivates them to exercise so much more.
+When users have goals, rewards, and motivation to look forward to, this encourages users to exercise so much more.

 Examples of Gamification